notofonts/noto-docs/src/descriptions/NotoSansWancho.md

-Noto Sans Wancho is a unmodulated (“sans serif”) design for texts in the Indic _Wancho_ script.
+Noto Sans Wancho is an unmodulated (“sans serif”) design for texts in the Indic _Wancho_ script.
 It has multiple weights, contains 95 glyphs, 3 OpenType features, and supports 79 characters from 2 Unicode blocks.